devitocodes/pyrevolve/JOSS/paper.md

 # Acknowledgements

-This project benefited greatly from discussions with Simon W. Funke.
+We are thankful to Simon W. Funke for the discussions that informed the design of this project.
 It also includes code from the original Revolve library written by Andrea Walther.
-(For Jan: I'm proposing this as an alternative to including them as authors.
-I am open to either option. )
+This work was partly supported by EPSRC EP/R029423/1, Innovate UK project reference 104420 and the Open Devito consortium (BP, DUG, Microsoft, Shell).
+This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Comput- ing Research, Applied Mathematics and Computer Science programs under contract number DE-AC02-06CH11357.

 # References